 The Board finds the Applicant's claim of practical difficulty unpersuasive.
 According to the Applicant, the requested variance relief from side yard requirements was necessary because otherwise the property could not be developed with a functional dwelling.
 However, the Applicant acknowledged that a semi-detached dwelling, 17 feet wide, could be built on the lot in compliance with all development standards applicable in the R-2 zone, including side yard setback.
 In light of the availability of a viable option that would not require zoning relief, the Board concludes that the Applicant did not demonstrate that compliance with the side yard requirements would be unnecessarily burdensome.

-In its report, the Office of Planning also recognized that a semi-detached dwelling could be built as a matter of right but opined that the matter-of-right option was "not as practical because there is no opportunity to attach to a neighboring building," resulting in creation of an at-risk wall on one side of the property.
-The Board was not persuaded that the absence of an existing building necessitates a grant of variance relief under the circumstances presented in this application, including the absence of any exceptional circumstances of the property.
+The Applicant indicated a preference for a detached dwelling over a semi-detached building, which would either have fewer windows or at-risk windows.
+The Office of Planning opined that the proposed detached dwelling would provide "a layout compatible with contemporary standards and the neighborhood, while maintaining open space on each side of the building" to facilitate future maintenance of the building.
+The Board appreciates those concerns but concludes that those factors do not create a practical difficulty to the owner of the property sufficient to warrant variance relief in this instance, especially considering the absence of any exceptional circumstances of the property and the intent of the provisions of the R-2 zone.